ga-wdi-lessons/react-intro/readme.md

 ## State

-So we know about React properties.
-The thing about properties is, you can't change them!
+So we know about React properties, and how they relate to our component's data.
-* What do we do about values that need to be changed after a component is rendered?
+* The thing is, `props` represent data that will be the same every time our component is rendered.
+What about data in our application that may change depending on user action?
-* That's where **state** comes in.
+* That's where `state` comes in...

 Values stored in a component's state are mutable attributes.
 * Like properties, we can access state values using `this.state.val`.
 * Setting up and modifying state is not as straightforward as properties.
-It requires multiple methods that we must define ourselves.
+It involves explicitly declaring the mutation, and then defining methods to define how to update our state....

 Lets implement state in our earlier `Hello` example by incorporating a counter into our greeting.